GameBoyYeet/docs/README.md

 ## Writing Apps

 This guide details:
-* Building apps using GTK, Granite, and other technology available in elementary OS
+* Building apps using GTK, Granite, and other technologies available in elementary OS
 * Setting up a build system
 * Hosting your code for collaborative development
 * Working with translations
 * Packaging and distributing your new app on AppCenter
 * Working with Platform APIs

-You may feel confident enough to jump straight into writing your first appp:
+You may feel confident enough to jump straight into writing your first app:

 {% page-ref page="writing-apps/our-first-app/" %}